pollygot/bumblebee/README.md

 # Kue Workers (by Pollygot)

-A KueJS implementation for common async tasks (written in Typescript).
+A KueJS implementation for common async tasks.

 Kue Workers has the following: